ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 ### Implementing error message parsing
 Vim turns the `makeprg` command's log output into useful error messages using the `errorformat` option.
 A properly configured `errorformat` can show you file name, line number, and error description, and also makes it easy to jump to the error location in the offending source code.
-You can find the details of the `:make` and error-parsing cycle in `:help :make`.
+You can find the details of the `:make` and error-parsing cycle in `:help :make`, and scroll back up the section [A QuickFix menu crash course](#a-quickfix-menu-crash-course) for a GIF of the QuickFix menu in action.

-**TODO** GIF: here is an example of error message parsing in action.
-Show e.g. source code of a document with an obvious error, and how the QuickFix shows the line number.

 Vim's `errorformat` uses a similar format to the C function `scanf`, which is rather cryptic to new users.
 I won't cover `errorformat` design in this series, and will only quote some `errorformat` values, taken from the [VimTeX](https://github.com/lervag/vimtex) plugin, that should satisfy most use cases.